arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-device.md

 - [Cannot generate profile file error message: Error: Path not found](#cannot-generate-profile-file-error-message-error-path-not-found)
 - [Error: invalid path creating config dir](#error-invalid-path-creating-config-dir)
 - [“Error” in the bottom right corner on first use of the board](#error-in-the-bottom-right-corner-on-first-use-of-the-board)

+> [!NOTE]
+> If you see a **dfu-util** warning or error that's not in this list, see [dfu-util errors when uploading (exit status 74)](https://support.arduino.cc/hc/en-us/articles/11011849739804-dfu-util-errors-when-uploading-exit-status-74).

 ### Error pop-up: "Cannot download sketch file (error code: 1)"